 The Adoption Journey Doesn’t End Once You Bring Your Child Home

-In addition to the challenges all growing children face, some adopted children may face challenges with attachment and bonding to their new families.
+In addition to the challenges all growing children face, some adopted children may have additional struggles with attachment and bonding to their new families.
 Many may experience feelings of grief & loss, of dis-connection to family or friends, and/or they may simply feel restlessness or lack of direction as they grow older.
 If your adopted child is from a different country or cultural background, they may struggle to cope with all the new changes in their lives and questions about what life could have been like.
-Making things more difficult, these unique milestones can be extremely difficult to talk about even with close friends and family members.
+Making things more difficult, these unique milestones can be extremely hard to talk about even with close friends and family members.
 Without a clear support system to talk through these challenges, it can leave your child and family overwhelmed by doubt and uncertainty.

 The constant struggle to fit in and feel whole may lead some adopted children to develop unhealthy coping skills.
 Some may isolate themselves from their friends and adoptive families to avoid talking about their fears or doubts, which can affect their ability to form and maintain healthy relationships.
-Others might go on to develop anxiety, depression, or substance abuse problems as they grow older, making it harder to process and work through intense emotions.
+Others might develop anxiety, depression, or substance abuse problems as they grow older, making it harder to process and work through intense emotions.

 Unfortunately, many adoptive parents lack the skills and training they need to help their adopted child and the rest of the family adapt in a healthy way.
-You might fear that your adopted child won’t feel as loved as your biological children.
-Or maybe you are afraid that someday your child will want to find their birth parents—or the birth parents will unexpectedly show up at your door—and it will change the relationship that you’ve worked so hard to grow over the years.
+You might fear your adopted child won’t feel as loved as your biological children.
+Or maybe you are afraid that someday your child will want to find their birth parents—or the birth parents will unexpectedly show up at your door—and it will change the relationship you’ve worked so hard to grow over the years.

 Adoption Therapy Can Help Your Child And Family Thrive

-Many parents in our society have been told that they should already have all the answers and that asking for help is a sign that they aren’t ready or able to care for their family.
+Many parents in our society have been told they should already have all the answers and asking for help is a sign they aren’t ready or able to care for their family.
 But nothing could be further from the truth.
 Asking for support when you need it shows how much you love your child.
 And counseling has been shown to be a powerful way to support children and adoptive families as they navigate the challenges that may arise after adoption.

 I offer all my clients a safe environment where they can share their story without fear or judgment.
 If you feel overwhelmed as a parent, adoption therapy can help you learn to acknowledge and address your child’s vulnerabilities so you can open lines of communication and find solutions together.
-You can gain the awareness, resources, and skills you need to help your child regulate their emotions so that they can start to feel truly safe and integrated in their new family.
-We can also discuss healthy ways to respond to behavioral issues that address your concerns while showing your child they are loved and supported.
+You can gain the awareness, resources, and skills you need to help your child regulate their emotions so they can start to feel truly safe and integrated in their new family.
+We can also discuss healthy ways to respond to behavioral issues that address your concerns, while showing your child they are loved and supported.